-If you have added or changed your CORS configuration on your web server, purging the Cloudflare cache by URL will not show you the latest headers.
-To force Cloudflare to retrieve the new version of the file, you can do one of two things:
+If you have added or changed your CORS configuration on your web server, purging the Cloudflare cache by URL only will not show you the latest headers.
+To force Cloudflare to retrieve the new version of the file, you can do one of three things:

 1. Change the filename or URL - this will bypass the cache and Cloudflare will retrieve the latest headers immediately.